Andrewwango/deepinv-experiments/README.md

 ### Run eval

-This runs an evaluation on multiple runs given in `run_eval.cfg.json`, collects test metrics in a `json` file, plots and saves sample reconstructions and outputs into a specified remote directory.
+This runs an evaluation on multiple wandb runs given in `run_eval.cfg.json`, collects test metrics in a `json` file, plots and saves sample reconstructions and outputs into a specified remote directory.

-`python scripts/run_eval.py --runs "test" --plot --save_recon`
+`python scripts/run_eval.py --runs "test" --plot --save_recon --sample 0 1 2`

 Alternatively, collect scripts in a bash file to run multiple scripts:

 `bash scripts/run_eval.sh`

+## View results

+You can view results locally using the [vis_results.ipynb](notebooks/vis_results.ipynb) notebook, plot or export to markdown or latex.

 ## Notes

 ### Folder structure

 - `docs`: Quarto rendered HTML notebooks
-- `models`: torch models saved by deepinv training.
 - `notebooks`: IPython notebooks for experiments.
 - `results`: evaluation files and visualisations from eval script
 - `scripts`: scripts for launching training and evaluation